In the Beginning

 Here’s a short video that I made about the NPE in 1993 containing interviews and concert footage:

 In 1993, I returned to school and got a masters in media communications from Webster University, in St. Louis.
 I worked as a web developer and designer, which led to my current position at Saint Louis University as an instructional technology specialist.
 I work with a great bunch of people in the Academic Tech Commons.

-I have been very fortunate to be an extra percussionist with the St. Louis Symphony and Opera Theatre of St. Louis for many years.
+I have been very fortunate to be an extra percussionist and timpanist with the St. Louis Symphony and Opera Theatre of St. Louis for many years.
 A major highlight (among many) was in June, 2013, when I played for Opera Theatre’s world premiere of trumpeter and composer Terence Blanchard’s (above left) opera, “Champion.”
-It was an honor to be involved with such an amazing project.
+I performed with the orchestra at Carnegie Hall a number of times on their annual New York tours.

 Since 2009, I’ve been in an original jazz/world/fusion band called The WirePilots, with my brother Dan and various other St. Louis musicians.
 Dan writes the music and plays guitar.
 I play a world/fusion kit that features a Korg Wavedrum, a Swan cajon, Cooperman frame drums and Dream Cymbals.
 We play often in the St. Louis area and our first CD was “The Short Way Home.”